Reality Isn’t Harsh

 The phrase “talking turkey” usually refers to speaking frankly, discussing hard facts, or getting down to business.
 “Turkey” by itself has a number of meanings.
 Of course, it’s known primarily as the big-feathered awkward bird almost 90% of Americans enjoy during their Thanksgiving feast.
 While taking home a turkey is considered a brag-worthy feat, being called one is not.
 It’s considered an insult.

-Today there’s a lot of “talking turkey,” especially in boardrooms, congressional hearings and in political debates – one more reason why, on Thanksgiving, it is nice to just sit back and eat the turkey.
+Today there’s a lot of “talking turkey,” especially in boardrooms, congressional hearings and in political debates – one more reason why, during the holidays, it’s nice to just sit back, relax and eat the turkey.

 This year many of us can be thankful for being alive and for the support we have found in one another.
-But how do you sit back, relax and enjoy talking in especially trying times like these?
-Our country is pretty divided but does our family dinner or Zoom call have to be?
+But how do you sit back, relax and enjoy talking especially in trying times like these?
+Our country and conversations are pretty divided but does our family dinner or Zoom call have to be?

 I’m glad you asked.